Radio Resource Management for Cellular-Connected UAV: A Learning Approach: The Proposed DRL-Aided Algorithm

-DDPG method belongs to actor-critic algorithms, in which the critic network learns Q function approximation $Q_{P}(\hat{\mathbf{s}},\hat{\mathbf{a}}\vert\boldsymbol{\theta}_{P})$ and the actor network is the policy generator approximating the action $\mu(\hat{\mathbf{s}}\vert\boldsymbol{\theta}_{\mu})$, where $\boldsymbol{\theta}_{P}$ and $\boldsymbol{\theta}_{\mu}$ denote the parameter vectors of critic and actor networks, respectively.
-Specifically, the actor network takes the inner state as its input and generates deterministic continuous action as its output, unlike DQN-related methods that output a probability distribution over discrete action space.
+TD3 method belongs to actor-critic algorithms \cite{li2022covertness}, in which the critic network learns Q function approximation $Q_{P}(\hat{\mathbf{s}},\hat{\mathbf{a}}\vert\boldsymbol{\theta}_{P})$ and the actor network is the policy generator approximating the action $\mu(\hat{\mathbf{s}}\vert\boldsymbol{\theta}_{\mu})$. {Herein,} $\boldsymbol{\theta}_{P}$ and $\boldsymbol{\theta}_{\mu}$ denote the parameter vectors of critic and actor networks, respectively. {As illustrated in Fig. \ref{TD3 Network}, both actor and critic networks are constructed in line with popular actor-critic implementation in current literature \cite{lillicrap2015continuous,mnih2016asynchronous,schulman2017proximal}.
+In specific,} the actor network takes the inner state as its input and generates deterministic continuous action as its output, unlike DQN-related methods that output a probability distribution over discrete action space.
 Furthermore, the inner action generated by the actor network will be leveraged to the input layer of the critic network together with the current inner state.
-Then, the corresponding state-action value will be generated at the output layer of the critic network.
-The actor network is invoked to approximate the inner action and thus the exhaustive search of the optimal inner action maximizing the Q function given the next inner state is avoided.
-Fig. \ref{DDPG Network} depicts the overall architecture of DDPG network.
+Then, the corresponding state-action value will be generated at the output layer of the critic network. {Please note that the actor network is invoked to approximate the inner action, which helps avoid an exhaustive search of the optimal inner action maximizing the Q function given the next inner state.}